kuylahmusic/flutter_ui_page1/README.md

-# basic_layout_bwa
+# basic_layout

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Belajar UI Sederhana dengan Flutter

 A few resources to get you started if this is your first Flutter project: